-This no-fuss Instant Pot Ham and Bean Soup recipe results in a hearty and wholesome pot of fiber-packed split pea soup with ham pulled from a hambone for a big boost of protein and rich, smoky flavor.
-It’s the perfect warm and cozy soup to warm up with all winter!
+This no-fuss Low Calorie Instant Pot Ham and Bean Soup recipe is the perfect warm and cozy soup to warm up with all winter!
 No soaking is required!
+Stovetop instructions included!

 Jump to:

-Whenever we cook ham, whether for Thanksgiving, Christmas, or Easter, I always grab the hambone while there’s still some meat attached and freeze it for this Instant Pot Ham and Bean Soup or my Instant Pot 15 Bean and Ham Soup.
+Whenever we cook ham, whether for Thanksgiving, Christmas, or Easter, I always grab the hambone while there’s still some meat attached and freeze it for this soup or my Instant Pot Bean Soup.

-For this healthy ham and bean soup recipe, the Instant Pot does most of the work for you, producing a perfect split pea soup with succulent ham that tastes as if it simmered for hours on the stove, but in reality, it takes less than an hour to make.
+For this low calorie Instant Pot ham and bean soup recipe, the Instant Pot does most of the work for you!
+Producing a perfect soup with ham that tastes as if it simmered for hours on the stove, but in reality, it takes less than an hour to make.
 Win!

-This ham and bean soup’s star is split peas, aka the beans.
+What are green split peas?
+This soup’s star is split peas, aka the beans.
 Green split peas, yellow split peas, and green field peas are the same bean.
 However, green and yellow split peas are intentionally cultivated for peeling and drying, which speeds up the cooking process.

 Why You'll Love This Recipe